 - occupational therapist

-A feeding tube should remain in place until your child can consistently eat and drink enough food and fluid, even in times of illness.
-Removing the tube too early may result in excessively long mealtimes for you and your child and place him / her at risk of malnutrition and poor growth.
+A feeding tube should stay in place until your child can consistently eat and drink enough food and fluid, even in times of illness.
+Removing the tube too early may result in extra long mealtimes for you and your child and place your child at risk of malnutrition and poor growth.

-- To determine how ready your child is to transition towards oral feeling, consider the readiness factors.
+- To check how ready your child is to transition towards oral feeling, consider the readiness factors.

-- A speech pathologist should assess your child’s ability to swallow when beginning a program of oral activities and especially BEFORE any food or liquid is introduced.
+- A speech pathologist may need to assess your child’s ability to swallow when beginning a program of oral activities and especially BEFORE any food or liquid is introduced.

 - Close monitoring and management by your child’s speech pathologist is necessary to evaluate ongoing safety and efficiency of the swallowing mechanism.